Satyam (2008 film)

 Satyam (Note: Also the title character.) is a 2008 Indian action film written and directed by A. Rajasekhar in his debut.
 The film was simultaneously shot in Tamil and Telugu titled as Salute, with a slightly different supporting cast.
 The film stars Vishal, Upendra and Nayanthara.
 It was produced by Vikram Krishna, Vishal's brother.
 The score and soundtrack were composed by Harris Jayaraj.

-The film was released on 14 August 2008, and failed at the box office.
+The film was released on 14 August 2008.

 Plot

 The plot opens with Sathyam, an Assistant Police Commissioner rescuing a hooligan from encounter thirsty cops around the Napier Bridge in Chennai (Hussain Sagar at Hyderabad in Telugu version), only to arrest him later.
 He reminds his fellow cops that a cop's duty is to kill crime not criminals.
+In the meantime, he also has a romantic episode with Deivanayaki alias Deiva (Divya in Telugu version), a TV journalist.
+This begins with Deivanayaki suing the locality's children through their parents.
+The children swear vengeance through a 'gangleader' who happens to be none other than Sathyam himself.
+The 'gang' succeeds by making their rival a laughing stock with multiple pranks.
+Annoyance turns to love as Deiva and Sathyam get to know each other better.

 Sathyam meets his first challenge in tracking a mysterious killer of three ministers.
-In the process, he finds the culprit named Manicka Vel(Prathap Rudra in Telugu version), only to receive a rude shock to know his identity.
+In the process, he finds the culprit named Manicka Vel (Prathap Rudra in Telugu version), only to receive a rude shock to know his identity.
 The murderer is none other than a former police officer based in Madurai (Pulivendula in Telugu version), who inspired Sathyam to become an honest police officer.
 Revealing the reason behind his change of mind, the ex-cop says that he is on a killing spree as he failed to set right things in khakhi uniform.
+Manickavel/Prathap Rudra is revealed to worked 15 years (3 years each in Salem and Madurai/Guntur and Vizag (Telugu), 4 Years in Thanjavur/Tirupati (Telugu), 5 years in Tirunelveli/Cuddapah (Telugu)).
+He has received awards from CM and rewards from PM for maintaining a clean and honest name without any blackmark.

 Sathyam, who throws a challenge at his mentor that he would use the power of law to put the wrongdoers behind the bars, vows to throw light on the illegal activities of the Home minister Kondal Dasan (Kondal Rao in Telugu version), who aims for the Tamil Nadu's/Andhra Pradesh's Chief Minister post.